Operation CHAOS

-Operation CHAOS or Operation MHCHAOS was a Central Intelligence Agency (CIA) domestic espionage project targeting American citizens operating from 1967 to 1974, established by President Lyndon B. Johnson and expanded under President Richard Nixon, whose mission was to uncover possible foreign influence on domestic race, anti-war, and other protest movements.
-The operation was launched under Director of Central Intelligence (DCI) Richard Helms by chief of counter-intelligence James Jesus Angleton, and headed by Richard Ober.
+Operation CHAOS or Operation MHCHAOS was a Central Intelligence Agency (CIA) domestic espionage project targeting American citizens operating from 1967 to 1974, established by President Lyndon B. Johnson and expanded under President Richard Nixon.
+Operation CHAOS' mission was allegedly to uncover possible foreign influence on domestic race, anti-war, and other protest movements but it is described by many scholars as an "initiative that aimed to sever links between social movements in the United States and those abroad."

+The operation was launched under Director of Central Intelligence (DCI) Richard Helms by Chief of Counter-Intelligence James Jesus Angleton, and headed by Richard Ober.
 The "MH" designation is to signify the program had a global area of operations.

 Background

-The CIA was charged with the Illegal collection, correlation, and evaluation of intelligence.
+The National Security Act of 1947 (later refined by the Central Intelligence Agency Act of 1949) created the CIA.
+The CIA was charged with the collection, correlation, and evaluation of intelligence.
 While the Act does not specify a prohibition on collecting domestic intelligence, or a restriction to only collect foreign intelligence, Executive Order 12333 of 1981 added prohibitions to limit CIA activities.
 The CIA began domestic recruiting operations in 1959 in the process of finding Cuban exiles who could be used in the campaign against Cuba and President Fidel Castro.
 As these operations expanded, the CIA formed a Domestic Operations Division in 1964.
 In 1965, President Lyndon Johnson requested that the CIA begin its own investigation into domestic dissent—independent of the FBI's ongoing COINTELPRO, which conducted similar activities.

 The CIA developed numerous operations targeting American dissidents in the US.
 Many of these programs operated under the CIA's Office of Security, including: